nuwanniroshan/acentra/USER_PREFERENCES_IMPLEMENTATION.md

 1. App initializes and checks localStorage for existing user session
 2. If user is found, `loadUserPreferences()` is called automatically
 3. User's saved theme is applied before any components render

+### Logout Flow
+1. User clicks logout from the menu
+2. `resetTheme()` is called to reset theme to default
+3. localStorage is cleared
+4. User is redirected to login page with default theme

 ### Theme Change Flow
 1. User navigates to Settings > Preferences